|No GRE Required||100% Online||No Thesis Required|

 Only transfer credits from an accredited institution will be considered.
 If transfer credit is awarded, it will still be necessary to complete the required number of hours to graduate, which will more than likely necessitate additional coursework above and beyond the degree program requirements.

-M.S. in Foods and Nutrition Admission Requirements
+Online Master of Science in Nutrition Program Admission Requirements

-- Have cumulative grade point average for all previous undergraduate courses of 3.0 or above on 4-point scale
+- Have cumulative grade point average for all previous undergraduate courses of 3.0 or above on a 4-point scale

 - Résumé or curriculum vita – Upload to the Graduate School application.

-- Statement of Purpose – Submit a one-page statement of purpose online to the Graduate School application.
-A statement of purpose should clarify your relevant background, interests, and goals in relation to the program.
+- Statement of Purpose – Submit a one-page statement of purpose online to the Graduate School.
+The statement of intent should clarify the candidate's relevant background, interests, and goals in relation to the program.

-- Transcripts – Upload unofficial transcripts from all institutions attended to the Graduate School application.
+- Transcripts – Submit unofficial transcripts from all institutions attended as part of the Graduate School application.
 Send official transcripts after you are offered admission.

-- Letters of Recommendation – During the online Graduate School application process, name three individuals to serve as references.
-Upon completion of the online application, those three individuals will be sent an automatically generated email, which they should use to submit their letters of recommendation.
-Recommendation letters should be from individuals who can evaluate the applicant’s scholarly ability and potential for success in a graduate program.
-Preferably, at least one letter of recommendation should be from a college professor who has instructed you in a previous program of study.
+- Letters of Recommendation – Submit three letters of recommendation online to graduate school.
+Letters should be from individuals who can evaluate the applicant’s scholarly ability and potential for success in a graduate program.
+Preferably at least two of them are from faculty who have instructed the applicant in a previous program of study.
 The application will prompt your recommenders to submit their letters electronically.

 Fall: July 1